KH4NY0/KH4NY0/README.md

 Hi there!
-I am a creative problem-solver and passionate **Web Developer** who loves turning ideas into reality through modern web applications.
+I am a creative problem-solver and passionate **Software Developer** who loves turning ideas into reality through modern web applications.
 With a strong foundation in **Next.js**, I specialize in crafting elegant, scalable, and user-focused digital solutions for clients.

 I thrive on solving complex challenges—whether it's building seamless user interfaces, architecting robust APIs, or optimizing workflows.
 When it comes to API development, **Postman** is my go-to tool for designing, testing, and documenting high-performance endpoints.